-- Whether the requirements in Clauses 2.2 to 2.12 are met. - Whether the design of the streetscape interface makes a positive contribution to an active, pedestrian-oriented street environment and/or public realm. - Whether the design of development fronting Heidelberg Road achieves precinct character and façade design as per Clause 2.10., 2.11 and 2.12. - Whether development retains the prominence of the heritage street wall in the vistas along the primary street frontage. - Whether heritage buildings on street corners retain their prominence when viewed from the opposite side of the primary and secondary street. - Whether heritage buildings retain their three-dimensional form as viewed from the public realm, including the opposite side of the street. - Whether upper level development above the heritage street wall is visually recessive and does not dominate or visually overwhelm the heritage buildings. - Whether a strong sense of separation between upper levels and street walls is achieved when viewed from the opposite side of the street. - Whether the development delivers design excellence, including but not limited to building siting, scale, massing, articulation and materials. - Whether upper side and rear setbacks are sufficient to limit the impact on the amenity of existing dwellings. - The shadowing impacts of the development on opposite footpaths and public spaces are minimised. - Whether proposed roof decks are set back from lower levels and are recessive in appearance. - Whether the development mitigates negative wind effects. - The cumulative impact of development on traffic and parking in the nearby area, including on the functionality of laneways. - Whether the layout and appearance of areas set aside for vehicular access, loading and unloading and the location of any proposed car parking is practicable, safe and supports a pedestrian-oriented design outcome.
+- Whether the requirements in schedule sub-section 2.2 and 2.3 are met. - The contribution to the street environment and/or public realm. - The impact of development on heritage street wall prominence in the vistas along the primary street frontage. - The impact of development to the prominence of heritage buildings on street corners, including their three-dimensional form when viewed from the opposite side of the primary and secondary street.

+- Whether a strong sense of separation between upper levels and street walls is achieved when viewed from the opposite side of the street. - Whether the development delivers design excellence, including but not limited to building siting, scale, massing, articulation and materials. - Whether upper side and rear setbacks are sufficient to limit the impact on the amenity of existing dwellings. - The shadowing impacts of the development on opposite footpaths and public spaces. - Whether the development mitigates negative wind effects. - The cumulative impact of development on traffic and parking in the nearby area, including on the functionality of laneways. - Whether the development provides practicable and safe vehicular access, loading, unloading and car parking. - Whether the development supports a pedestrian-oriented design outcome.